jmtorres/views_pdf/README.txt

    1. Download the module or checkout the module.
    2. Upload the module to your Drupal instance.
    3. Download the required libraries.
 Download TCPDF and FPDI.
-Copy the files to the "sites/all/libraries/".
-As "sites/all/libraries/fpdfi" and "sites/all/libraries/tcpdf".
+Copy the files to the lib directory in the module directory.
+The path must be so:
+      "lib/tcpdf/tcpdf.php" respectively "lib/fpdi/fpdi.php".
    4. Setup a view with a PDF display.
    5. Use it.